buda-base/editserv/Editing_Service_Use_Cases.md

 ### Create a resource and update a referred to resource

-This proceeds as just discussed except that the user signals EC that they are updating the referred to resource by taking a UI action that adds, deletes, or updates information about the referred to resource via the tab or window displaying the referred to resource.
+This proceeds as just discussed except that the user signals EC that they are updating the referred to resource by taking a UI action that adds, deletes, or updates information about the referred to resource via the tab or window displaying the referred to resource (**request a lock at this point**).

 In this instance EC will add `H graph <http://purl.bdrc.io/graph/referredID> .` to the patch and the various edit actions w.r.t. the _referred to_ resource will include this graph id, like: